-The Medical Write-Up (for the EHR Note)
+The Medical Write-Up

 One of the goals of the Family Medicine rotation is that the student becomes adept at the art of the H&P-gathering, synthesizing and documenting the information important to the care of their patients.
 There are many good resources available regarding the elements of a complete H&P.